The Duke, the original Xbox controller / doorstop, returns for $70 in March (hands-on)

 In June, we brought you the horrendous news that the original boat anchor was back -- the hideously large OG Xbox controller, affectionately known as "The Duke," had been plucked from its watery grave.

-Somehow, for some unfathomable reason, Xbox co-founder Seamus Blackley secured Microsoft's blessing to bring The Duke back from the dead as a fully-functional Xbox controller for gamers with a misplaced sense of nostalgia.
+Somehow, for some unfathomable reason, father-of-the-Xbox Seamus Blackley secured Microsoft's blessing to bring The Duke back from the dead as a fully-functional Xbox controller for gamers with a misplaced sense of nostalgia.
 In other words, gamers like me.

 That's why I'm excited to exclusively reveal this: The Duke will cost $70 when it releases this spring.
 (That's roughly £50 or AU$90 converted.)
 Manufacturer Hyperkin (also see: this dreamy new Game Boy) says it's shooting for a March release for the Xbox and PC-compatible pad, but say it might be late March.
 So FYI.